Senate intelligence staffer who dated reporter pleads guilty to lying to FBI about leaks

 Wolfe allegedly exchanged "tens of thousands of electronic communications" with one reporter, including one that read, ""I've watched your career take off even before you ever had a career in journalism. . . .
 I always tried to give you as much information that I could and to do the right thing with it so you could get that scoop before anyone else . . . ."

+Wolfe%2c James - Plea Agreement - October 2018 by Fox News on Scribd

-But Wolfe told FBI agents that "he had never disclosed to REPORTER #2 classified information or information that he learned as Director of Security for the (Committee) that was not otherwise publicly available," according to the indictment.
+But Wolfe told FBI agents that "he had never disclosed to REPORTER #2 classified information or information that he learned as Director of Security for the (Committee) that was not otherwise publicly available," according to Monday's court documents and his indictment.

 Mark MacDougall, Watkins’ attorney, said after his indictment: "It's always disconcerting when a journalist's telephone records are obtained by the Justice Department — through a grand jury subpoena or other legal process.
 Whether it was really necessary here will depend on the nature of the investigation and the scope of any charges."